Last updated: August 15, 2012

 - Personally Identifiable Information.
 OSF may use your PII in the following ways:

 - Fulfillment of Requests.
-We use your PII to fulfill any request you make at the time you provide the PII, including when you register through the Site in order to benefit from certain services or opportunities, such as grant, fellowship or scholarship applications.
+We use your PII to fulfill any request you make at the time you provide the PII, including when you register through the Site in order to benefit from certain services or opportunities, such as email updates and grant, fellowship or scholarship applications.

 - Forums.
 OSF and/or our third party service provider(s) may make available through the Site interactive services (including, without limitation, message boards, blogs and wikis) to which you are able to post information and materials (each, a “Forum”).
 Please note that any information you disclose in a Forum becomes public information, and may be available to other visitors to the Site and to the general public.
 In addition, when you choose to make a posting to a Forum, certain PII, such as your name, will be available for other users to view.
 Information regarding your activities in Forums is also available for view by other users.
 For example, other users may be able to view a list of all the postings you have made in all available Forums.
 We urge you to exercise discretion and caution when deciding whether to disclose your PII, or any other information, in any Forum.
 OSF IS NOT RESPONSIBLE FOR THE USE BY OTHERS OF THE INFORMATION THAT YOU DISCLOSE IN FORUMS.